What is Skin pigmentation?

-pigmentation is the discoloration or darkening of the skin that occurs when the melanin level in the skin becomes higher than usual.
+Pigmentation is the discoloration or darkening of the skin when the melanin level in the skin becomes higher than usual.
 This phenomenon is usually common in older men and women.
-The discoloration is usually red, brown, pink, purple, etc. but it can also be black making the area of pigmentation darker than the other parts of the skin.
-Most times it remains dormant until the skin is exposed to direct sunlight for an extended period of time.
-The excess melanin can either occur in the epidermis layer of the skin or in the deep dermis layer.
+The discoloration is usually red, brown, pink, purple, etc., but it can also be black, making the area of pigmentation darker than the other parts of the skin.
+It often remains dormant until the skin is exposed to direct sunlight for an extended period.
+The excess melanin can either occur in the epidermis layer of the skin or the deep dermis layer.

 What causes pigmentation?